DataDog/integrations-core/journald/README.md

 ##### Filter journal units

-It's possible to filter in and out specific units by using these parameters:
+It's possible to filter in and out specific system-level units by using these parameters:

-- `include_units`: Includes all units specified.
+- `include_units`: Includes all system-level units specified.
-- `exclude_units`: Excludes all units specified.
+- `exclude_units`: Excludes all system-level units specified.

+Note:

 Example: